richard-thomas/DS_Canal/info.md

 The raw spatial data created for this web map is freely available as Open Data for re-use/re-work.
 It is contained in a single file in the [OGC GeoPackage](https://www.geopackage.org/) format which is readable by almost all GIS software.
 Data licensing:

 - Copyright :copyright: 2022 Richard Thomas.
 This work is licensed under the Creative Commons Attribution 4.0 [(CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) International License.
 - Licensing also depends on including the appropriate acknowledgements to the data it was derived from shown in the following _"Acknowledgements & References"_ section.
-(Or you could just include a direct link to that section: https://richard-thomas.github.io/DS_canal/info#acknowledgements--references)
+(Or you could just include a direct link to that section: https://richard-thomas.github.io/DS_Canal/info#acknowledgements--references)

 All of the software and web source code used in producing this web map are Open Source.

-Further details of the software/code/data are provided in the README page of the associated [DS_canal GitHub Repository](https://github.com/richard-thomas/DS_canal/).
+Further details of the software/code/data are provided in the README page of the associated [DS_Canal GitHub Repository](https://github.com/richard-thomas/DS_Canal/).

 ## Acknowledgements & References